Z3Prover/z3/src/api/ml/README.md

 -------------

-The built z3ml.cmxs file is a self-contained shared library that doesn't have any depndencies on z3 (the z3 code is included in it) and could be loaded with `Dynlink.loadfile` in runtime.
+The built z3ml.cmxs file is a self-contained shared library that doesn't have any dependencies on z3 (the z3 code is included in it) and could be loaded with `Dynlink.loadfile` in runtime.

 Installation